chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 #### Data matrix types

 Per the CELLxGENE dataset schema, [all RNA assays MUST include UMI or read counts](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#x-matrix-layers).
-Author-normalized data layers [as defined in the CELLxGENE dataset schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#x-matrix-layers) MUST NOT be included in the Cell Census.
+Author-normalized data layers [as defined in the CELLxGENE dataset schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#x-matrix-layers) MUST NOT be included in the Census.

 #### Sample types

-Only observations (cells) from primary tissue MUST be included in the Cell Census.
+Only observations (cells) from primary tissue MUST be included in the Census.
 Thus observations with a [`tissue_ontology_term_id`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#tissue_ontology_term_id) value of  "ontology\_term\_id (organoid)" or "ontology\_term\_id (cell line)" MUST NOT be included.

 #### Repeated data

 When a cell is represented multiple times in CELLxGENE Discover, only one is marked as the primary cell.
 This is defined in the CELLxGENE dataset schema under [`is_primary_data`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#is_primary_data).
-This information MUST be included in the Cell Census cell metadata to enable queries that retrieve datasets (see cell metadata below), and all cells MUST be included in the Cell Census.
+This information MUST be included in the Census cell metadata to enable queries that retrieve datasets (see cell metadata below), and all cells MUST be included in the Census.

 ### Data encoding and organization

-The Cell Census MUST be encoded as a `SOMACollection` which will be referenced  as `census_obj` in the following sections. `census_obj`  MUST have two keys `"census_info"` and `"census_data"` whose contents are defined in the sections below.
+The Census MUST be encoded as a `SOMACollection` which will be referenced  as `census_obj` in the following sections. `census_obj`  MUST have two keys `"census_info"` and `"census_data"` whose contents are defined in the sections below.

-#### Cell Census information `census_obj["census_info"]` - `SOMACollection`
+#### Census information `census_obj["census_info"]` - `SOMACollection`

 A series of summary and metadata tables MUST be included in this `SOMACollection`:

-##### Cell Census metadata – `census_obj​​["census_info"]["summary"]` – `SOMADataFrame`
+##### Census metadata – `census_obj​​["census_info"]["summary"]` – `SOMADataFrame`

 Census metadata MUST be stored as a `SOMADataFrame` with two columns: